mikedalpee/csis-604-blog/README.md

 This project uses the Google Cloud Endpoints Framework to simulate a very simple blog entry backend.
 It uses the HTTP GET, PUT, POST, and DELETE commands to manipulate the blog data.
+The data is persistently stored in the cloud using a GCS bucket and object.
+When the service is started, it retrieves the saved blog text.
+Each update causes the current blog text to be saved.

 ## Build with Maven